 For open-end funds, the contractual fund and the investment corporation with variable capital structures are available.
 They can have different classes of units or shares.
 They can also establish sub-funds (umbrella structure).
-Most fund managers prefer for open-end funds a contractual fund to a corporation as the setting up and the operation is easier.
+For open-end funds, most fund managers prefer a contractual fund to a corporation as the setting up and operation is easier.